-We are an active worldwide community of men and women involved in encountering, elucidating, and ending social ills and injustices by infusing our Christian faith and spiritual practices into the neighborhoods, cities, regions, and countries in which we live, work, worship, socialize, and serve.
-You can join us by:
+The Society of Urban Monks is an active worldwide community of men and women who are involved in encountering, elucidating, and ending social issues and injustices in the communities, cities, regions, and countries in which they live, work, worship, recreate, socialize, and/or serve.

-Thus, the web site provides opportunities for community members to help each other bring healing and transformation amidst injurious and ill-fated incidents that have suddenly created or exacerbated seemingly intractable social conditions.
+The Society of Urban Monks provides opportunities for community members to help each other bring healing and transformation amidst injurious and ill-fated incidents that have suddenly created or exacerbated seemingly intractable social conditions.